enrico-cascavilla/enrico-cascavilla.github.io/_projects/2018-06-30-ideology-detection.md

 ---
 title: 'Ideology Detection'
-subtitle: 'Data Science Capstone Project for General Assembly'
+subtitle: 'Data Science Capstone Project for General Assembly [Complete jupyter notebook at the end of the page]'
 date: 2018-06-30 00:00:00
 description: #This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/projects/ideology/geography-of-political-ideology.png'